weewx/weewx/docs_src/usersguide/installing.md

     <td><a href="../quickstarts/pip.md">pip</a></td>
     <td>any operating system</td>
     <td>
 The pip installer will work on any operating system.
 Use this approach for macOS or one of the BSDs, or if you are using an older operating system.
-When used in a "virtual environment" (recommended), this approach is least likely to disturb other applications on your computer.
+When used in a Python "virtual environment" (recommended), this approach is least likely to disturb other applications on your computer.
 This is also a good approach if you plan to do a lot of customization, or if you are developing a driver, skin, or other extension.
 Root access is not needed to install, but may be needed to run.
     </td>
   </tr>
   <tr>